As part of Radio 2's recent Big Bee Challenge, the RHS built a bee-friendly garden. We're proud to have supplied some of the products.

 The Garden

-The amazing bee garden that was built by Massey Garden Design was designed by Izabella, aged 10, from Hampshire.
-The garden features our Dune Sandstone Paving cut into stunning hexagon shapes to symbolise the honeycombs of the beehive.
-The golden tones of our sandstone give the garden a perfect honey glow that reminds us of the bee’s home.
+The bee garden was designed by Izabella, aged 10, from Hampshire.
+The garden features our Dune sandstone paving cut to size in our Bespoke Stone Centre.
+The stunning hexagon shapes symbolise the honeycombs of the beehive.
+The golden tones of the sandstone give the garden a honeyed glow that reminds us of the bee’s home.

-Throughout the garden there are plenty of bee-friendly plants.
-These plants sit in flower beds positioned within the paving around the garden, and in the raised hexagon planters.
-The small, shallow ponds, with sloping sides made from large rocks, provides the perfect place for wildlife to safely drink.
-Sitting against the wall is a unique hexagonal feature.
-This may not look like a usual feature piece for a garden, but it is perfect for bees.
+Sitting against the wall is a unique hexagonal insect hotel.
+Very prominent, this may not look like a usual feature for a garden, but it is perfect for bees.
 The combination of different materials is ideal for bees to make their home or rest.
-Of course, there is a bench for people to sit as well.
-Let’s not forget that this is also a functional garden for people to enjoy, where they can peacefully watch nature go by.
+Of course, there is a bench for people as well.
+Let’s not forget that this is a functional garden for people to enjoy, where they can peacefully watch nature go by.

 What you can do for bees

-Radio 2 - and we - hope that this project has got you asking what you can do for the bees.
-It is easy for everyone to get involved and do just one small thing in their garden to help the bee population.
+Making just one small change in your garden can help the bee population, so it's easy for everyone to get involved.
 One small change you can make is to leave out some water, particularly on a hot day.
-Whether you have a large garden or small window box, planting some pollen-rich plants will be a great benefit to bees.
+Whether you have a large garden or small window box, large planters or small pots, planting some pollen-rich plants will be a great benefit to bees.

-We hope that you feel inspired to go away and help the nature in your outdoor space, particularly the bees of Britain.
+Radio 2 - and London Stone - hope that you feel inspired to help the bees of Britain!